thiru/hockey-oracle/README.md

 ## Overview

-Intended to be a general management tool for amateur, or pick-up hockey leagues.
+Intended to be a general management tool for pick-up hockey, or amateur leagues.

-Currently, it's only possible to generate teams by randomly selecting from a pool of players.
+**Note**: currently, it's only possible to generate teams by randomly selecting from a pool of players.

 ## Development